-Arlington police and other law enforcement agencies had been looking for rape suspect Ronald Berton, but it wasn’t until his mug shot was splashed across TV screens and computer monitors that the 36-year-old decided to turn himself in.
+Arlington police and other law enforcement agencies had been looking for a rape suspect Ronald P. Berton but it wasn’t until his mug shot was splashed across TV screens and computer monitors that the 36-year-old decided to turn himself in.

 It’s not known for sure whether media attention helped convince Berton to surrender to police Sunday night — two days after police handed his photo over to local news organizations — but it certainly didn’t hurt.

 “The media coverage around Berton’s warrant assisted with his arrest,” Arlington County police said in a statement.
 “This is an excellent example of citizens, the media, and law enforcement working together towards a safer community.”

 Good Friday evening, Arlington.
 Let’s take a look back at today’s stories and a look forward to tomorrow’s event calendar. 🕗 News recap The following articles were published earlier today…

 The Arlington County Board and the Human Rights Commission are at odds over whether commissioners had the right to request an investigation into possible human and civil rights violations at…

 Expanded renovated 4 BR 3 bath with garage in Cardinal Swanson Yorktown pyramid

 Rep. Don Beyer is taking a leading role in Congress to address what he says is one of the most pressing issues this century: the regulation of artificial intelligence.
 This…

 🎉 Tonight, we invite you to the French Riviera, one of the most exciting places on earth – without ever boarding a plane!
 And celebrate Mardi Gras and the Carnival of Nice on French soil as we welcome you to a special evening at the Embassy of France!